polepalle/powerbi-custom-visualization/README.md

 # PowerBI Custom Visualization
-This repository hold the PowerBI Custom Visualization created by MAQ Software.
+This repository holds the PowerBI Custom Visualization created by MAQ Software.